-Direct Indirect
+Direct

-Project Reviews Course exit survey
+Project Reviews

 Viva

 Project Demo

 GUIDELINES

 - 1. Selection of a topic or project title in consultation with a faculty member. - 2.
 Develop a project planning strategy. - 3.
 If it is an industry sponsored project, a concurrent letter from industry is required. - 4.
 A maximum of 3 students per group will do the project. - 5.
 The project may be done in one of the labs under the supervision of a guide or in the selected industry.